-When choosing the right set of hardware for your Dedicated Server, the options can become overwhelming.
+When choosing the right set of hardware for your server, the options can become overwhelming.
 Which CPU will serve you best?
+How much server RAM do you need?
 How much storage do you need?
 Should you add a remote KVM for LOM access to your machine?
-With so many factors to consider, one often gets taken for granted: the actual amount of RAM you need.
+With so many factors to consider, one factor often gets taken for granted: the actual amount of RAM you will need for your server.

-The old logic of building a system has held that you should always add as much RAM as possible for the quickest performance.
-But, is that going to amount to overkill for your application?
-How much is enough and how much is too much (or is there such a thing)?
-After all, you will rarely find RAM upgrades for free, so you should decide what amount makes sense for your needs and your budget.
+The old logic of building a system says that you should always add as much RAM as possible for the quickest performance.
+But, is that going to be overkill for your application?
+How much is enough, and how much is too much—or is there such a thing?
+After all, you will rarely find server RAM upgrades for free, so you should decide what amount makes sense for your needs and your budget.

 How Does RAM Improve the Performance of a Dedicated Server?